 Our research suggests that women with good ovarian reserve have the best chance for successful thaw of their frozen eggs.
 This is determined by measuring specific blood hormones like FSH, Estradiol, Inhibin B and Anti-Mullerian Hormone.
 Other assessments include the Antral Follicle Count and calculating the Ovarian Volume in Cubic centimeters.
 Women under 38 years old seem to have the best chance for success.

-By specific categories, the following groups may benefit from egg freezing
+By specific categories, these patient groups may benefit from egg freezing.

 Patients Diagnosed with Cancer (Oncofertility)

 Patients scheduled to have chemotherapy or radiation therapy may sustain damage to their fragile egg cells.
 Properly selected patients may freeze their oocytes before starting their anti-cancer treatment (Oncofertility).
 Men can also freeze their healthy sperm by freezing several semen samples prior to starting treatment.

 Elective Fertility Preservation with Egg Freezing

 Women who have not met their life partner may electively wish to preserve their healthy, robust eggs to help delay the physiologic decline in fertility resulting from the aging process.
 Other women whose career goals may delay their timeline for having children may also wish to consider Fertility Preservation.

 Also, there are women undergoing IVF who do not wish to freeze embryos for personal or ethical reasons and, therefore, will electively freeze their eggs.

 Egg Freezing During In-Vitro Fertilization